 Tigers are endangered.
 The global tiger population has dropped 97% over the last hundred years.
 With as few as 3,200 tigers left in the wild, mostly found in isolated pockets spread across increasingly fragmented forests stretching from India to north-eastern China and from the Russian Far East to Sumatra, bold and immediate action is needed.

 Threats to tigers

-Habitat loss due to agriculture, clearing of forests for the timber trade and rapid development, especially road networks, are forcing tigers into small, scattered islands of remaining habitat.
+In addition, habitat loss due to agriculture, clearing of forests for the timber trade and rapid development, especially road networks, are forcing tigers into small, scattered, isolated pockets.

 As a result, the numbers of wild tigers and the availability of their prey have steeply declined.
-This also means that tigers are increasingly coming into conflict with humans as they stray into areas close to villages, resulting in tigers and people being killed.
+This can mean tigers coming into conflict with humans as they stray close to villages, resulting in tigers and people being killed.
 The solution is to minimize contact between wild tigers and humans, however, as Asia develops competition for space and habitat increases.

 By saving tigers, we also save the biologically rich and diverse landscapes where they still roam – Asia’s last great rainforests, jungles and wild lands.
 These forests are home to thousands of other species, people and the food, freshwater and flood protection that local communities need to survive.